Black-Kro/kro-ui/docs/pages/components/divider.md

 # Dividers
-Remeber the perfectly usable `&lt;hr/&gt;` element that can easily be made presentable with a single line of CSS?
+Remember the perfectly usable `&lt;hr/&gt;` element that can easily be made presentable with a single line of CSS?
 Yeah me neither.
 Presenting `&lt;kro-divider/&gt;`.
-Just like the `&lt;hr/&gt;` elment but pretty!
-OH, and it can be vertical, imagine that!
+Just like the `&lt;hr/&gt;` element, but pretty!
+OH, and it can be vertical!
+Imagine that!

 ## Usage

-let's start with a vertical divider
+Let's start with a vertical divider:

 <kro-toolbar class="divider-demo-toolbar" padded>
     <kro-icon-button class="divider-demo-toolbar-button" icon="menu"></kro-icon-button>
     <kro-divider vertical></kro-divider>
 </kro-toolbar>

-or a horizontal divider
+or a horizontal divider:

 <kro-divider></kro-divider>